seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 ## 10. Report format

-**Role 2 writes no report.** Its record is the day log defined by `ANALYST-INSTRUCTIONS.md` §12 — the answer as sent, plus an internal appendix that must carry, at minimum, the analysis moment, the data gate's exit code and payload age, the MD5 of the methodology file the run read, and every lifecycle transition with its reason.
-The log is written under `analyst/log/`, never under `CryptoReports/`, and it is immutable in the standing of a journal record (§13).
+**Role 2 writes no report.** Its record is the day log, and **its contents are specified in exactly one place: `ANALYST-INSTRUCTIONS.md` §12.** This section does not restate the field list, because a list written twice becomes two lists and a run following either one alone writes an incomplete record.
+What this contract adds is only where it lives and how long: under `analyst/log/`, never under `CryptoReports/`, immutable in the standing of a journal record (§13).
 The rest of this section is role 1.

 `CryptoReports/TZ-NN-<short-name>-report.md`: